TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 Para información en Español en relación a preguntas sobre las Políticas de Privacidad y Compra, así como los Términos de Servicio Móvil, por favor contáctenos a: Fandango Customer Help

-Offers **Mockingjay Part 1 Sweepstakes**
+Offers **Christmas Movie My House Contest**

+You could win a Griswold Family Christmas worth over $75,000!
+SEE DETAILS

+**Furious 7 Sweepstakes**

-Buy tickets and you could win a 2015 Mazda3 4-door!
-BUY TICKETS
+Sign up for a 'Furious 7' FanAlert and you could win a HIGH-OCTANE ENTERTAINMENT PACKAGE!
+ENTER NOW

+**Mockingjay Fan Art Contest**

+Submit your Mockingjay Fan Art on Tumblr for a chance to win!
+ENTER NOW

 **Mockingjay Collectible Cards**

 These cards are on fire.
 Available for a limited time only.
 Get them while you can.
 BUY GIFT CARDS

-**Mockingjay Fan Art Contest**

-Submit your Mockingjay Fan Art on Tumblr for a chance to win!
-ENTER NOW

-**Furious 7 Sweepstakes**

-Sign up for a 'Furious 7' FanAlert and you could win a HIGH-OCTANE ENTERTAINMENT PACKAGE!
-ENTER NOW

 New + Coming Soon